Cluster Munition Ban Policy

 Cluster Munition Coalition (CMC), “Update on the Fourth Regional Conference for Latin America and the Caribbean on Cluster Munitions, Santiago, Chile, 14–15 September 2009,” 14 September 2009.
-In 2012, it said that officials from the Ministry of Defense and Ministry of Foreign Affairs often meet to discuss joining the convention.
+In 2012, Suriname stated that officials from the Ministry of Defense and Ministry of Foreign Affairs often meet to discuss the matter of joining the convention.
 Statement of Suriname, Convention on Cluster Munitions Third Meeting of States Parties, Oslo, 12 September 2012.

 Suriname participated as an observer in the convention’s Meetings of States Parties in 2011 and 2012, as well as intersessional meetings in 2013.

 “Implementation of the Convention on Cluster Munitions,” UNGA Resolution 73/54, 5 December 2018.

 The Republic of Suriname signed the Mine Ban Treaty on 4 December 1997 and ratified it on 23 May 2002, becoming a State Party on 1 November 2002.
 Suriname imported but never produced or exported antipersonnel mines.
 An estimated 1,000 mines were planted during a 1986–1992 internal conflict.
 It has not enacted new legislation specifically to implement the Mine Ban Treaty.
 Suriname submitted its sixth Mine Ban Treaty Article 7 report on 30 April 2008 but has not submitted subsequent annual reports.

 Suriname destroyed its stockpile of 146 antipersonnel mines on 25 February 2004, and retained 150 antipersonnel mines for training purposes.
 Suriname noted in its Article 7 report for 2007 that it did not have any antipersonnel mines retained.